- Is S.L.A.A. For Me?

 All relevant matters, including suspected but unproved matters, will be reviewed and analyzed, with documentation if any.
 Appropriate corrective action will be taken, if necessary, and findings will be communicated back to the reporting person.
 Cases may warrant investigation by an independent person such as auditors and/or attorneys.

 This Policy is to be posted at the F.W.S.
 Office in a conspicuous location and posted on the F.W.S.
 Website.
-Inquiries on this Policy should be made to the Chair of the Human Resources Subcommittee of the Board Finance and Operating Committee (a non-BOT member) at http://slaafws.org/contact/HR.
-Please note that the HRS Record Keeper (also a non-BOT member) is also copied on emails sent to this email address.
+Inquiries on this Policy should be made to the Designated non-BOT member of the Board Finance and Operating Committee - Operations at http://slaafws.org/contact/whistleblowercomplaints.
+Please note that the Designated non-BOT member of the Board Finance and Operating Committee - Finance is also copied on emails sent to this email address.